celenityy/Phoenix/docs/install.md

   };
   # Add the `phoenix` argument to your output function, as below:
   outputs = {nixpkgs, phoenix, ...}: {
   # The configuration here is an example; it will look slightly different
   # based on your machine name and architecture.
     nixosConfigurations.your-box = nixpkgs.lib.nixosSystem {
       system = "x86_64-linux";
       modules = [
-        # This is the important part -- add this line to your module list!
+        # This is the important part, add this line to your module list!
         phoenix.nixosModules.default
       ];
     };
   };
 }
 ```